ydb-platform/benchhelpers/tpcc/README.md

 + `PATH_TO_COCKROACH` - the path to CockroachDB on `COCKROACH_HOSTS`.
 + `COCKROACH_TAR` - the path to the CockroachDB archive on the machine where the script will be run.
 + `COCKROACH_DEPLOY_PATH` - the path to deploy CockroachDB on `TPCC_HOSTS`.
++ `WORKLOAD_PATH` - the path to directory with binary file `workload`on the machine where the script will be run.
+You can view instructions for building from source [here](https://wiki.crdb.io/wiki/spaces/CRDB/pages/181338446/Getting+and+building+CockroachDB+from+source)(the page is currently timing out) so you can run `./dev build workload`.
 + `TPCC_HOSTS` - a list of hosts on which TPC-C will be run.
 + `WAREHOUSES` - the number of TPC-C warehouses.
 + `RAMP` - the duration over which to ramp up load.